Violence in literature: Symbolism

 Literary violence has been used, over the course of history, as an allegory of the complexities of human communication and relationships – a representation of unresolved social conflicts.
 Tales of epic poetry, for instance, have demonstrated the extremes people may commit to remain loyal to and defend their community, especially in a war scenario.
 Gothic literature then revolutionized the purpose of violence by using it to illustrate internal and emotional suffering as well as the imperfections of society and humanity as a whole.

 It has been pointed out, however, that violence can be symbolic of either the sentiment of love or the consequences of its deprivation.
 In case of the first, two types of love are addressed: the genuine and the toxic.
 When a character is truly passionate of someone, aggression may be a means through which they can ensure their safety – particularly in face of danger – or happiness.
 Literature has seen a fair share of characters killing a person or more, or even sacrificing themselves, to keep a loved one protected.
 Such violence is regarded by readers as justifiable and, often, heroic.
 In Robert Kirkman's The Walking Dead (Volume 10, Issue #57), for instance, protagonist Rick Grimes repeatedly stabs then disembowels his child's would-be rapist.
 Though Carl, the child, is left horrified with this behavior he is later reassured that it was done out of compassion – and readers similarly view this incident as Rick's most violent act yet of the strongest displays of protectiveness and love for his son.

-Toxic love, on the other hand, can manifest in the form of unjustifiable violence.
-Caroline Kepnes's novel, You, presents an example of this as the protagonist, who is unnaturally obsessed and possessive of his several lovers, murders any person that might compromise their happiness or get in the way of their relationships.
-This type of obsessive love may also root from feelings of jealousy that, depending on the circumstances, can result in acts of domestic violence against the subject of obsession.